Dablclub/etherstart/module-4/5-confirm-trade.md

 - Displays the **sell** and **buy Amounts** that the user pays and receives, respectively
   - The UI displays the sell and buyAmounts returned by the `/quote` endpoint.
 These are formatted based off of the decimal values from the token list.
 It also shows the token images retrieved from our token list.
 - From here, the user can **“Place Order”** which creates, signs, and sends a new transaction to the network.
-- The modal should handle the logic to render either the `ApproveOrReviewButton` or the `ConfirmSwapButton`
+- The UI should handle the logic to render either the `ApproveOrReviewButton` or the `ConfirmSwapButton`

 ## Code